andres-ondata/andresswmc/README.md

-- 👋 Hi, I’m @andresswmc
+- 👋 Hi, I’m @andres-ondata
 - 👀 I’m interested in Machine Learning, Big Data, Data Science and Cloud Services Fields
 - 🌱 I’m currently learning Machine Learning and Data Science in Python and R, Apache Kafka in order to enhance my knowledge related to big data and the applications for its development.
 - 🤖 I’m looking to collaborate on Machine Learning, Big Data, Data Science and Cloud Services Fields